magic-wormhole/magic-wormhole/docs/api.md

 (see the [warner/magic-wormhole-mailbox-server
 ](https://github.com/warner/magic-wormhole-mailbox-server) repository)
 and configure their clients to use it instead.
-The URL of the public rendevouz server is passed as a unicode string.
+The URL of the public rendezvous server is passed as a unicode string.
 Note that because the server actually speaks WebSockets, the URL starts with `ws:` instead of `http:`.

 ## Wormhole Parameters